𝐑𝐞𝐯𝐢𝐞𝐰 𝐎𝐟 𝐓𝐡𝐞 𝐁𝐚𝐭𝐭𝐥𝐞 𝐎𝐟 𝐁𝐚𝐝𝐫

 But it is our duty to explain how the entire body of biographers mistook a fact so patent and manifest, and why in books like Sahih al-Bukhari, we meet with statements that the original case of the battle was the attack planned against the trade caravan.

 As a matter of fact, in keeping with the rules of military campaigns, it was seldom disclosed where the expedition was to be sent and why.
 In Shahih al-Bukhari (Ghazwa Tabuk) there is a report on the authority of Ka’b Ibn Malik, a well-known companion, who reports that:

 ‘Whenever the Prophet (p) decided on a Ghazwa, he would speak of some other place.’

-The commentators of Sahih al-Bukhari have explained that on such occasion the Prophet (p) used ambiguous and double meaning words.
+The commentators of Sahih al-Bukhari have explained that on such occasions the Prophet (p) used ambiguous and double-meaning words.
 I do not feel inclined to accept this interpretation of the word as a general rule.
 However it can be gathered from a survey of events that on certain occasions the real object was so ambiguously expressed that people were left making different conjectures.